Is Hydrogen Cyanide A Strong Acid

 Ka = [H3O+][CN-] / [HCN]

 A larger Ka value indicates a stronger acid because it means that the concentration of ions (H3O+ and CN-) at equilibrium is higher relative to the concentration of undissociated HCN.
-The Ka value for hydrogen cyanide is approximately 6.2 × 10-10 at 25°C. This value is quite small when compared to strong acids like hydrochloric acid (HCl), which has a Ka value in the millions.
+So the Ka value for hydrogen cyanide is approximately 6.
+2 × 10-10 at 25°C. This value is quite small when compared to strong acids like hydrochloric acid (HCl), which has a Ka value in the millions.

 Historically, the acidic nature of hydrogen cyanide has been recognized for centuries, although its exact Ka value was determined later with the development of modern chemical techniques.
-Early chemists noted its ability to react with bases and dissolve certain metals, indicating its acidic properties.
+Here's the thing — early chemists noted its ability to react with bases and dissolve certain metals, indicating its acidic properties.
 The industrial production of HCN, primarily through the Andrussow process (oxidation of methane and ammonia), further highlighted its importance as a chemical intermediate.

 Essential concepts such as pH also play a role in understanding the acidity of HCN solutions. pH is a measure of the concentration of hydronium ions (H3O+) in a solution and is defined as: